-If the calling party number is spoofed, users may report the number as placing unwanted calls, possibly leading to the blocking of calls from the legitimate user of the number in addition to the unwanted caller, i.e., creating a form of denial-of-service attack.
-Thus, the response code SHOULD NOT be used for creating global call filters unless the calling party number has been authenticated using [I-D.ietf-stir-rfc4474bis] as being assigned to the caller placing the unwanted call.
+If the calling party address is spoofed, users may report the caller identity as placing unwanted calls, possibly leading to the blocking of calls from the legitimate user of the caller identity in addition to the unwanted caller, i.e., creating a form of denial-of-service attack.
+Thus, the response code SHOULD NOT be used for creating global call filters unless the calling party identity has been authenticated using [I-D.ietf-stir-rfc4474bis] as being assigned to the caller placing the unwanted call.
 (The creation of call filters local to a user agent is beyond the scope of this document.)

-Even if the number is not spoofed, a call recipient might flag legitimate numbers, e.g., to extract vengeance on a person or business, or simply by mistake.
-To correct errors, any additions to a personal list of blocked numbers should be observable and reversible by the party being protected by the blacklist.
+Even if the identity is not spoofed, a call or message recipient might flag legitimate caller identities, e.g., to extract vengeance on a person or business, or simply by mistake.
+To correct errors, any additions to a personal list of blocked caller identities should be observable and reversible by the party being protected by the blacklist.
 For example, the list may be shown on a web page or the subscriber may be notified by periodic email reminders.
 Any additions to a global or carrier-wide list of unwanted callers needs to consider that any user-initiated mechanism will suffer from an unavoidable rate of false positives and tailor their algorithms accordingly, e.g., by comparing the fraction of delivered calls for a particular caller that are flagged as unwanted rather than just the absolute number, and considering time-weighted filters that give more credence to recent feedback.

-Since telephone numbers are routinely re-assigned to new subscribers, algorithms are advised to consider whether the number has been reassigned to a new subscriber and possibly reset any related rating.
+Since caller identities are routinely re-assigned to new subscribers, algorithms are advised to consider whether the caller identity has been re-assigned to a new subscriber and possibly reset any related rating.